Resource Library — Scope and Use

 URL:https://kelownalawyer.com/blog/child-contact--alienation-problems

-- Summary: This article addresses the complex causes of contact breakdown and alienation claims.
-It explains why simplistic narratives are unhelpful and how conflict dynamics, adult behaviour, and emotional safety interact.
+• Summary: This article addresses some complex causes of contact breakdown and alienation claims.
+It helps explains why simplistic narratives are unhelpful and how conflict dynamics, adult behaviour, and emotional safety interact.
 The focus is on careful assessment and repair rather than blame.